Zane Floyd: Trial

-Jurors at Floyd's trial heard his confession and watched the video from store surveillance cameras.
-Floyd did not testify at the three-day trial, where Emenegger testified against him.
-On July 13, 2000, after deliberating for little more than two hours, the jury convicted him of four counts of first degree murder with use of a deadly weapon, four counts of sexual assault with use of a deadly weapon, and single counts of burglary while in possession of a firearm, attempted murder with use of a deadly weapon, and first-degree kidnapping with use of a deadly weapon.
+The trial began on July 11, 2000.
+Jurors heard Floyd's confession to police and watched the surveillance-camera footage from the store.
+Floyd did not testify during the three-day trial; Emenegger testified against him.
+According to police testimony, Floyd had a blood alcohol concentration of approximately 0.14 percent around the time of the shootings while a test for controlled substances administered after his arrest was negative.
+On July 13, 2000, after deliberating for little more than two hours, the jury convicted Floyd of four counts of first degree murder with use of a deadly weapon, four counts of sexual assault with use of a deadly weapon, and single counts of burglary while in possession of a firearm, attempted murder with use of a deadly weapon, and first-degree kidnapping with use of a deadly weapon.